Ammonia solution: Saturated solutions

 Like other gases, ammonia exhibits decreasing solubility in solvent liquids as the temperature of the solvent increases.
 Ammonia solutions decrease in density as the concentration of dissolved ammonia increases.
-At 15.6 °C, the density of a saturated solution is 0.88 g/ml and contains 35.6% ammonia by mass, 308 grams of ammonia per litre of solution, and has a molarity of approximately 18 mol/L. At higher temperatures, the molarity of the saturated solution decreases and the density increases.
-Upon warming saturated solutions, ammonia gas is released.
+At 15.6 °C, the density of a saturated solution is 0.88 g/ml; it contains 35.6% ammonia by mass, 308 grams of ammonia per litre of solution, and has a molarity of approximately 18 mol/L. At higher temperatures, the molarity of the saturated solution decreases and the density increases.
+Upon warming of saturated solutions, ammonia gas is released.

 Applications

 In contrast to anhydrous ammonia, aqueous ammonia finds few non-niche uses outside of cleaning agents.

-Household cleaner

-Diluted (1–3%) ammonia is also an ingredient of numerous cleaning agents, including many window cleaning formulas.
-Because aqueous ammonia is a gas dissolved in water, as the water evaporates from a window, the gas evaporates also, leaving the window streak-free.
+Cleaning products

-In addition to use as an ingredient in cleansers with other cleansing ingredients, ammonia in water is also sold as a cleaning agent by itself, usually labeled as simply "ammonia".
+Ammonia solutions are used as cleaning products for many surfaces and applications.
+Ammonia in water is sold as a cleaning agent by itself, usually labeled as simply "ammonia", as well as in cleaning products combined with other ingredients.
 It may be sold plain, lemon-scented (and typically colored yellow), or pine-scented (green).
 Commonly available ammonia with soap added is known as "cloudy ammonia".

+Household ammonia ranges in concentration by weight from 5% to 10% ammonia.
+Because aqueous ammonia is a gas dissolved in water, as the water evaporates from a surface, the gas evaporates also, leaving the surface streak-free.
+Its most common uses are to clean glass, porcelain, and stainless steel.
+It is good at removing grease and is found in products for cleaning ovens and for soaking items to loosen baked-on grime.
+Experts also warn not to use ammonia-based cleaners on car touchscreens, due to the risk of damage to the screen's anti-glare and anti-fingerprint coatings.

+More concentrated solutions (higher than 10%) are used for in professional and industrial cleaning products.

+US manufacturers of cleaning products are required to provide the product's material safety data sheet that lists the concentration used.
+Solutions of ammonia can be dangerous.
+These solutions are irritating to the eyes and mucous membranes (respiratory and digestive tracts), and to a lesser extent the skin.
+Experts advise that caution be used to ensure the chemical is not mixed into any liquid containing bleach, due to the danger of forming toxic chloramine gas.
+Mixing with chlorine-containing products or strong oxidants, such as household bleach, can generate toxic chloramine fumes.